Standard letter grades

 Prerequisites with concurrency

-Provides student with training to read and interpret various types of industrial blueprints used in manufacturing/fabrication.
-Includes interpretation of line types, geometric tolerancing and dimensioning, surface finish callouts, auxiliary views and orthographic projection.
+Covers reading and interpreting industrial blueprints used in manufacturing/fabrication.
+Includes interpretation of line types, geometric tolerancing and dimensioning, surface finish callouts, auxiliary views, and orthographic projection.

 1. Use standard drawing title block notes and drawing formats that are typical in the machining, welding, and building construction trades.